sslincoco/learngit/readme.txt

-Git is a a version control system.
+Git is a a distributed version control system.
 Git if free software.